rarmatei/package-json-affected/README.md

 ## Issue

-Changes to a dependency in `package.json` should not affect apps that do not use it.
+Should changes to a dependency in `package.json` affect apps that do not use it?

 We have two apps:
 - `car-store`